asyncapi/modelina/examples/generate-all-models-within-same-file/README.md

-# Generate all models within same files
+# Generate all models within the same file

 A basic example how to generate all models within same files